-You can look at these reports at the offices of the relevant Securities Commission during business hours or, to see a summary of insider transactions, on their respective web sites web site: www.csa-acvm.ca
+You can look at these reports at the offices of the relevant securities regulatory authority during business hours or, to see a summary of insider transactions, on their respective web sites.

+APPENDIX A

-APPENDIX A SECURITIES COMMISSIONS AND CDS INC.: CONTACT AND WEB SITE INFORMATION
+SECURITIES REGULATORY AUTHORITIES AND CDS INC. CONTACT AND WEB SITE INFORMATION web site: www.csa-acvm.ca